siddpro123/Angular-Application/README.md

     3. Sublime Text Editor
     4. Firebase

-# Since I used the Mac for the application development, I am sharing all the commands required for the project set up.
+# Commands required for the project set up on Mac.
     •	To install Angular- CLI – npm install -g @angular/cli
     •	To create a new project – ng new (application name)
     •	Use terminal to access the created folder and then use command – ng serve to start the server